savelyevMG/SamsungTidyDataSet/README.md

-###SamsungTidyDataSet
+###Getting And Cleaning Data - Course Project
+#SamsungTidyDataSet
 ==================
-##Course Project

 Writing a lot of text in English is a challenge for me :)

+Here is my Course project for "Getting and Cleaning Data" course of the "Data Science" specialization.

 Here is a R script, which makes some data tiding.

-The original data is situated [here](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
+Script run_analysis.R contains the R code which do the following:

+1. It download and unzip file from [HERE](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

 This is a data of measurement of activity of different subjects which was recorded by Samsung Galaxy device.
 A full description  is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-Script will download these data into Dataset.zip file and unzip this file by itself.

 Here is test and training data in the files.

-So, this script will load these data and tidy them into one nice dataset, with descriptive variable names, and only the data of the mean and standard deviation of each measurement.
+2. Data from inside of archive is used as input for script, which merge all these files together and create a data matrix of 10299 rows of variables, captured during some exploration with Samsung Galaxy.
+It extract only variables which present a mean and standart deviation of values.

-The last step is write to file "SamsungTidyDataSet.csv" a data where only average of each variable for each activity and each subject is calculated.
+3. Next it produce a tidy narrow dataset, where only average value is presented for each subject and each activity and each variables of previous dataset.
+Tidy dataset is writed to file "SamsungTidyDataSet.csv".

 This file could be loaded into R with the next command:

 *dt<-read.table("SamsungTidyDataSet.csv",sep=",",header=TRUE)*

+You can look this dataset with command:

+*head(dt,5)*

+or

+*dt*